 If you follow these steps and make a concerted effort to take care of your motor, you may save yourself a lot of money someday.
 You may even see other benefits too, like improved fuel economy and less wear on other car parts, like the transmission and brakes.

-For more information about prolonging the life of your car's engine and other related topics, follow the links on the next page.
+For more information about prolonging the life of your car's engine and other related topics, follow the links below.